How To: Build a Brick Patio

-Of the materials suitable for use in patio construction, brick stands out for its beauty and ease of installation.
+Of all the materials suitable for use in patio construction, brick stands out for its beauty and ease of installation.
 Depending on the sophistication of your design, it may be possible to build a brick patio within the space of a single weekend.
 Here’s how:

 – Garden cloth